List Interface

 The effect is equivalent to invoking cxListClear() plus deallocating the memory for the list structure.
 That means, for each element in the list, the destructor functions are called before deallocating the list.

-When the list has been storing pointers, make sure that either another reference to the same memory exist in your program, or any of the destructor functions deallocates the memory.
+When the list has been storing pointers, make sure that either another reference to the same memory exists in your program, or any of the destructor functions deallocates the memory.
 Otherwise, there is a risk of a memory leak.

 Implement own List Structures